School Nutrition Information

 FOR IMMEDIATE RELEASE

-Synergy Academies announced an amendment to its policy for serving meals to students under the National School Lunch and School Breakfast Programs for the 1718 school year.
-All students will be served lunch and breakfast at no charge at the following sites:
+Synergy Academies announced an amendment to its policy for serving meals to students under the National School Lunch and School Breakfast Programs for the 1819 school year.
+All students will be served meals at no charge at the following sites:

 Synergy Charter Academy: 900 E. 33rd Street, Los Angeles, CA 90011 – Breakfast and Lunch